-I’ve always been a big fan of smoothies.
-So much so that in high school I worked at a local Smoothie King shop.
-I’ve tried (and made) all kinds of smoothie recipes from my time there, but my favorite smoothie was their Angel Food Smoothie, featuring banana, strawberries, turbinado sugar, and the perfect ratio of nonfat milk to add a little creaminess.
-It’s not to love a creamy strawberry banana smoothie.
+I’ve always been a fan of smoothies.
+So much so in high school, I worked at a local Smoothie King shop.
+I made every smoothie recipe on the menu, but my favorite was their Angel Food Smoothie, a strawberry banana smoothie with turbinado sugar and the perfect ratio of nonfat milk to add creaminess.
+With no trace of angel food cake in the smoothie, their Angel Food Smoothie still tasted like heaven.

-I’d drive to work at Smoothie King early in the morning, in my ’98 dark green boxy Jetta, windows down, singing to Pink at the top of my lungs.
-Singing lyrics that were far too raw for my fairly happy upbringing, minus the typical high school breakups that left me moodier than PMS, and my mom’s, thankfully, short stint with breast cancer.
+When I think about this Angel Food Smoothie, it takes me back to a warm Texas morning in my ’98 dark green boxy Jetta, windows down, singing to Pink at the top of my lungs on the way to work a shift at Smoothie King.
+Singing lyrics that were far too raw for my fairly happy upbringing, minus the typical high school breakups that left me moodier than PMS.

 It ain’t easy growin up in World War III Never knowin what love could be, you’ll see I don’t want love to destroy me like it has done my family